 Just like us.
 We may sometimes feel small and unimportant, like the tiniest of clay bottles holding mustard seed.
 Yet both nature and the Lord teach that great things can come from even one tiny mustard seed!
 The Lord can do great things through us, when we place ourselves in his hands — letting him choose our path and purpose.

 To the inexperienced eye, that pot might seem ready for the oven.
 But the experienced potter knows that this drying process is essential.
 For by removing excess water from the clay, the risk of pots cracking during firing is greatly reduced.
+This process requires anywhere from several days to one week.

 God sometimes sets us aside too, even though we already feel ready for service.
 He knows the oven of fiery trials we’ll have to face in life and service.
 So he makes us wait, knowing how much of our own ego and pride must come out before we can really trust him, and follow in complete obedience.